aniljayakar/AMLProject/README.md

 ## **►Dataset**
-The dataset used is the **synthetic [IT-AML](https://www.kaggle.com/datasets/ealtman2019/ibm-transactions-for-anti-money-laundering-aml) dataset** developed by researchers at IBM .
+The dataset used is the **synthetic [IT-AML](https://www.kaggle.com/datasets/ealtman2019/ibm-transactions-for-anti-money-laundering-aml) dataset** developed by researchers @ealtman741 @stevemar at IBM .
 The dataset was sourced from Kaggle and consists of six subsets categorised by the illicit ratio of transactions: Group HI (higher illicit ratio) and Group LI (lower illicit ratio).

 |                            | SMALL              | MEDIUM             | LARGE              |
 |----------------------------|--------------------|--------------------|--------------------|